jgrossi/syncr/README.md

     sudo ln -s ~/Code/syncr/syncr.php /usr/bin/syncr

-After that you can just use, for example:
+After that you can just use the command inside your project root (remember you need the `syncr.json` config file), for example:

     syncr --up --database